 The Principal told Hafeez that his mother used to work extremely hard to bring him up and paid all his fees on time, despite his father’s absence.
 Further, he also mentioned that Hafeez was a good student and with a little effort towards his studies he would be able to score good grades.
 He motivated the young boy to rise to the occasion and study hard and also sideline his sport activities for the time being.

 “… that year I did not step out onto the field.”
 What was he busy doing that year?

-Being an active sportsman, Hafeez was the senior champion in school for many years and he always loved engaging himself in playing games especially cricket.
-But when his Principal influenced him to study for his SSC dedicatedly, he gave up playing often and that year he didn’t step out onto the field.
-He went for prayers only and all he did was eat and study for the exams.
+Being an active sportsman, Hafeez was the senior champion in school for many years and he always loved playing games, especially cricket.
+But when his Principal influenced him to study for his SSC dedicatedly, he gave up playing and that year he didn’t step out onto the field.
+He only went for prayers and all he did was eat and study for the exams.